 The Indian Territory the tribes were sent to was land set aside by Congress and guaranteed to the tribes in perpetuity.
-Then in 1906 Congress reneged on those official agreements, too, and forced open much of Indian Territory for white settlers.
+Then in 1906 Congress reneged on those official agreements, too, and forced open much of Indian Territory for white homesteaders.
 A few years later Indian Territory became the Great State of Oklahoma.
 Things about that are still being fought out in Federal courts.

 From what I have seen, like some Navajo potters, Cherokee potters seem to prefer a finish that is more corrugated or with the coils showing.
 Certain elements in their decoration are essentially universal across the continent, like hand prints, spirals, basket-weave patterns and corrugation.
-Some Cherokee potters also like decorations that are similar to Navajo carpet designs.
+Some Cherokee potters also like decorations that are similar to Diné carpet designs.
 Their clay also fires brown with darker fire clouds.
 I have yet to see any painted Cherokee pottery.

 Joel Queen is from the Eastern Band of the Cherokee Nation's Bigmeat family, potters for generations.
 Jane Osti is from Taliquah, OK, in the center of the Cherokee lands in Oklahoma.
 Their products are relatively different from each other, his being more of the paddle-and-anvil kind and hers being more often coil-formed, polished and carved.